BootsnAll Travel Network

 Tuesday, April 15th, 2008

 Recently I’ve been going through another wave of wondering who my father was.
 My mother claimed his name was Jake Linn and that he was of Russian Jewish ancestry and came from Virginia.
 She said she met him when she was at Duke University in 1944.
 Nobody in her family ever saw him and she had no photograph, so he’s always been a phantom in my life.
 In fact I don’t much resemble the rest of mother’s family physically, so I’ve always wondered where my tall, angular build and my large-faced blondish looks–which I passed on to my sons–came from.
 When a man named Jake Linn who came from Florida was contacted by a lawyer representing my mother in the 1950s, he denied ever knowing my mother.
 He could have been lying.
 It could have been a different man by the same name.
 But then my mother had, shall we say, idiosyncratic ways of experiencing reality.
 Her story about my father changed from time to time.
-I would passionately love to know who he was, to see a picture of him, and to know a little about his medical history–whether his name is Jacob Paul Linn or not.
+I would passionately love to know who he was, to see a picture of him, and to know a little about his medical history.
 As part of my recent quest for answers, I googled the name Linn and came up with a Jewish scholar named Ruth Linn whose main body of research is “mature unwed mothers” and their choice to bear children, which she sees as a form of “resistance.”
 Naturally this interested me, as I flatter myself that I have always been about “resistance,” and I chose three times to have children as a mature single woman–once by birth and twice by adoption.
 So I got Ruth Linn’s book via Interlibrary Loan, and it is absorbing both in the abstract and in my own particular.
 Eventually I’ll connect the dots to the profile I just created on Myspace.
 Read on only if you’re interested in this.
 Otherwise wait till another day and I’m sure I’ll have another topic. [read on]

 Coriolanus and moving on